Spinal cord injury impacts communication between the brain and the neurons in the lower

 We have pioneered research and practice of activity-based therapies, specifically locomotor training, to promote recovery for kids after spinal cord injury.
 We have seen improved abilities to sit, stand, balance, and step.
 People of all ages with paralysis will now have the opportunity to benefit from the research and clinical application of scientific findings.

-Victory Over Paralysis is an international team of neuroscience experts wholly committed to finding groundbreaking treatments in paralysis for children and adults.
+Victory Over Paralysis is the mission of our international team of neuroscience experts wholly committed to recovery from, not compensation for, children and adults with spinal cord injuries.

-If you or someone you know is interested in participating in our research, we have several ongoing projects.
-The first step is to register in our database & answer a few questions.
+If you or someone you know is interested in participating in our research, please visit our "Participate in Research" page and register in our database.

 Every spinal cord injury is as unique as the person who experiences it.
-We strive to understand each patient's injury, the impact on the individual’s life, and how to overcome it.
+We strive to understand each person's injury, the impact on the individual’s life, and help create ways to overcome it.